Performing an In-Place Worker Node Update by Manually Replacing Nodes in an Existing Node Pool

 1. On the Node Pool page, display the Nodes tab and select Delete Node from the Actions menu beside the node you want to delete.

-• Force terminate after grace period: Whether to terminate worker nodes at the end of the eviction grace period, even if they have not been successfully cordoned and drained.
-By default, this option is not selected.
+• Force terminate after grace period: Whether to terminate worker nodes at the end of the eviction grace period, even if they haven't been successfully cordoned and drained.
+By default, this option isn't selected.

-Select this option if you always want worker nodes terminated at the end of the eviction grace period, even if they have not been successfully cordoned and drained.
+Select this option if you always want worker nodes terminated at the end of the eviction grace period, even if they haven't been successfully cordoned and drained.

 3. Click Delete to delete the worker node.